digideskio/boscode-learn/README.md

 and the number is valid since 60 mod 10 = 0.

 In your cloud 9 workspace edit the file `/home/ubuntu/workspace/code/tasks/38/app.js`.
-In that file write a program reads in any number of bar codes and determines whether or not each is valid.
+In that file write a program that reads in any number of bar codes and determines whether or not each is valid.
 The input consists of a sequence of lines, each containing a 13-digit number.
 The last line contains 13 zeroes to signal the end of input.

 For each code, print the code and either the string "OK" or the string "INVALID".
 The input needs to be read from a text file and the output should got to the console.